Generic Name and Formulations:

 Moderate-to-severe vasomotor symptoms of menopause.

+May be potentiated by CYP3A4 inhibitors (eg, erythromycin, clarithromycin, ketoconazole, itraconazole, ritonavir, grapefruit juice).
+May be antagonized CYP3A4 inducers (eg, phenobarbital, carbamazepine, rifampin, St. John's wort).
 Avoid applying sunscreen 1hr after (decreases estradiol absorption).
-May need higher doses of thyroid-replacement therapy.
-May be antagonized by CYP3A4 inducers.
-May be potentiated by CYP3A4 inhibitors.
+Concomitant thyroid replacement; may need to increase thyroid dose.
 May interfere with lab tests (eg, thyroid, PT, coagulation factors, glucose tolerance, HDL/LDL, triglycerides, hormone concentrations, other binding or plasma proteins).

-Headache, breast tenderness/nipple pain, nausea, back pain, nasopharyngitis.
+Headache, breast tenderness, nipple pain, nausea, back pain, nasopharyngitis; thromboembolism, neoplasms.

 Psychiatry Advisor Articles

 - Emerging Theories in the Pathophysiology of MDD: Could the Opioid System Be Involved?